0xaust1n/salesforce_vscode_template/README.md

 ## Before start
 >There're few things you need to install before using the project.
-- Node.js (I guess ?
-Maybe not)
+- Node.js 12 above
 - NPM
 - Java Runtime
 - SDFX (Salesforce CLI)

 **Extension for vscode**